 2 points awarded for each level % of completion for the player’s army which are converted beyond simple weapon swapping.

 Special: 2 points for each large scale or complex model that is converted.

 2 points awarded for each level % of completion for the player’s army which had displayed advanced painting techniques.

 Special: 2 points for each of the advanced painting technique displayed over majority of the army (NMM, lightning, blending, extreme details, well executed freehand works, etc.).

 Sportsmanship Points = 50

 40 SP of which are graded by fellow players.
 A player starts the event with 40 SP, and receives penalties depending on the number of Bad Games he receives throughout the event.

 5 Bad Games = -40 SP

 The reason why a single bad game does not net any loss is to prevent the occasional “Ding” of points when a player intentionally sabotages another’s after losing badly at a game.

-10 of which are graded by me and/or my crew.
+10 SP of which are graded by the TO and/or the event crew.
 Any player that arrives late, argue excessively or damages the personal/public property at the event will receive a deduction (if not expulsion from the event).